MrKai77/Loop/README.md

 > Information was gathered from each app’s official website and other online sources and may be outdated.
 > If you notice any inaccuracies, please open an issue or contact the maintainers.
 > Special thanks to the [Definitive MacApp Comparisons](https://docs.google.com/spreadsheets/d/1HtJN4oQ6oBDFmFaF4Qeq5vCGEU1g-KB1DEz5Sp_OwXo/edit?gid=456166567#gid=456166567) spreadsheet.

+### How to Contribute

+For an extensive guide on how to contribute, check out the [contributing guide](CONTRIBUTING.md).

 ### License